 The best time to speak to someone about anything is right after they’ve expressed an interest.
 The moment someone subscribes to your email list is the moment they’re most likely to be interested in what you have to offer.
 Their consideration will wane over time, so it’s best to send the welcome message immediately.

 Keep in mind; most people are on mobile devices these days.
 This means you’ll need to have a well-baited hook to hold their attention.
 Mobile users are notorious for multitasking and seldom give a message more than three seconds of initial attention—if they decide to read it at all.
 Your subject line must cut straight to their curiosity centre.

 “Welcome” and “Thanks” are good first words to use as they remind the recipient they invited your contact.
 Further, your message should be immediately identifiable as being from you.
-Keep this point in mind when you use a service like Hatchful from Shopify to design a logo.

 Configure your system to glean the subscriber’s relevant information from the sign-up form and craft a personalised welcome message in response.
 This note should address the subscriber by name and reference the vehicle by which they found you—whether it’s a click-through from a Facebook ad, Instagram post or Twitter feed.
 The message should also link them to content they might find useful based upon their indicated interests.

 Leverage the law of reciprocity by offering the subscriber a free gift, a discount or some other perk as your way of thanking them for joining your list.

 Most human beings feel a need to give something in return when they’ve been given something first.
 This is a good way to get them to click through to your blog or your eCommerce store.
 This, in turn, gives you an opportunity to convert them into a customer.